Piewashere/Automated-Stuff/README.md

 # Automated-Stuff
-Random python programs that automate random stuff
+Random python programs that automate random stuff.
+This is for entertainment purposes